 Calif.
 Gunmen Release All Hostages

-Robert James Miller, 47, of Los Angeles, and Matthew Lou Ross, 48, from Michigan, were booked for investigation of robbery.
-They were being held on $1 million bail each, Sgt.
-Brenda Cambra said.
+Robert James Miller, 47, of Los Angeles, and Matthew Lou Ross, 48, of Michigan, were booked for investigation of robbery.
+Each has ``extensive criminal records″ and was being held on $1 million bail each, according to Los Angeles County sheriff’s Sgt.
+Norine Plett

-Nearly 100 deputies surrounded the store and cleared out the surrounding strip mall as negotiators communicated via telephone with the gunmen.
+Nearly 100 deputies surrounded the store as negotiators communicated via telephone with the gunmen.
+The robbers each carried multiple handguns, but authorities did not release details of the weapons.